-Over the years, the Model S has shown a battery degradation of less than 20% over 300,000 miles from Tesla owner reports on Plug-In America.
+Over the years, the Model S has shown a battery degradation of less than 20% over 300,000 miles from Tesla owner reports on Plug-In America (manufacturing years 2012-2019).
 If these numbers continued at a constant rate, a Tesla could reach 450,000 miles before reaching the 30% degradation that Tesla deems unacceptable under its Battery and Drive Unit Warranty (450,000 miles is 3x the warranty period for mileage; for more details, see the warranty section below).

 How Long Does a Tesla Model X Battery Last?

-Data from the Model X is not as extensive as the Model S, but as the battery pack is virtually the same, it’s safe to assume similar numbers.
+Data from the Model X is a few years shorter than data from the Model S, but as the battery pack is virtually the same, it’s safe to assume similar numbers.
 We already mentioned Tesloop’s 2015 Model X with 300,000 miles and battery capacity degradation of about 10%; their experience fits in with the general Model X stats provided by Tesla owners on websites like Plug in America or Tesla Motors Club.